ZTE petitions US government to lift sanctions - Journal du Cameroun

 Chinese telecom giant ZTE has asked the US government to lift a ban on sales to the company, which threatens its survival and has added to trade tensions between Washington and Beijing.

-The telecom equipment and handset maker said in a filing Sunday that it has submitted a request to the US commerce department for a stay of the export ban, along with supplemental information.
+The telecom equipment and handset maker said in a filing Sunday that it had submitted a request to the commerce department for a stay of the export ban, along with supplemental information.

+US officials imposed the ban because of what they said were false statements by the firm over action it claimed to have taken regarding the illegal sale of goods to Iran and North Korea.
+ZTE pleaded guilty to the charges in March last year and was hit with $1.2 billion in fines.

-The ban prohibits US companies from selling crucial hardware and software components to the company, with one Chinese investment bank estimating ZTE had only one or two months supply of those items on hand.
+The ban prohibits US companies from selling crucial hardware and software components to ZTE for seven years, with one Chinese investment bank estimating it had only one or two months’ supply of those items on hand.

-Trading in ZTE shares in Hong Kong and Shenzhen has been halted since the US announcement last month.
+Trading of ZTE shares in Hong Kong and Shenzhen has been halted since the US announcement last month.

-The tough sanctions come as the battle over technology takes centre stage in a US spat with China over trade and industrial policy.
+The tough sanctions come as the battle over technology takes centre stage in a US spat with China centring on trade and industrial policy.

 Washington’s control of the company’s fate has stirred ire and angst in China and reinforced for Beijing the need to control all parts of the technological supply chain.